TB-EIT/teaching-prep/clp/02_topic_sre/README.md

 ### 3. Azure Backup & Site Recovery
 0. Capture the screenshots as you progress, submit a zip with them to me over Skype personally, once you're done.
 1. Create a VM (Ubuntu 22, Standard Security type worked for me) in a primary region (East US should work).
-2. Login onto the VM, install a web-server and create some files on the machine.
+2. Log in to the VM, install a web server, and create some files on the machine.
-3. Create a Azure Backup vault in the same region where the VM is.
+3. Create an Azure Backup vault in the same region where the VM is.
 4. Configure the VM Backup using the vault.
 5. Test recovering the VM from the backup.
-Check that the web server and files still present on the machine.
+Check that the web server and files are still present on the machine.
-6. Create an Azure Sire Recovery vault in the secondary region (West US 3 worked for me).
+6. Create an Azure Site Recovery vault in the secondary region (West US 3 worked for me).
 7. Create a VM replication from the primary region.
 8. Demonstrate Test Failover, Test Failover Cleanup, Failover, Commit, Re-Protect steps.
-Verify that the recovered machines have the web-servers and your files on them.
+Verify that the recovered machines have the web servers and your files on them.
-9. Delete both the Backup and Site Recovery vaults using Azure generated power-shell scripts.
+9. Delete both the Backup and Site Recovery vaults using Azure-generated PowerShell scripts.
 Delete the VMs as well.